fernandacduarte/horizons/OBSERVATIONS.md

 ---

 ## O27 — Final three-phase test comparison: no single best model; the regime decides

+> **Superseded in part by O28.** The test_ood-based "rollout wins small" conclusion
+> below is wrong: test_ood was later found to be **planar** (a trivial mean-plane
+> fit reconstructs it to 0.01 m), so it does not test structured extrapolation and
+> is excluded.
+The corrected, structured-surface conclusion is in O28.

 **Observed in:** the three phase-best models scored on the held-out test sets, per the D12.5 convention (test_ood = the common ground, the same 5 R7 surfaces